 Our strategy is also based on the UK Government Flexible Framework themes: People; Policy, Strategy & Communications; Procurement Process; Engaging Suppliers and Measurement & Results.

 The following objectives have been established for our strategy:

 - To ensure legal compliance and best practice in relation to sustainable procurement;

 - To ensure sustainable procurement principles are considered as part of our value for money process in all stages of the procurement of supplies, services or works;

 - To ensure environmental and ethical issues associated with each stage of the life cycle of goods and services are identified and controlled or influenced to minimise negative environmental or social impacts.

-Our overarching aim is to progress along the Flexible Framework to reach Level 4 of the Flexible Framework by end of academic year 2020/21
+Our overarching aim is to progress along the Flexible Framework to reach Level 4 of the Flexible Framework.

 For further details of our commitments and approach to sustainable procurement please see our Sustainable Procurement Plan.

 If you are a member of staff, please get in touch with the Environmental Sustainability Team for support in embedding sustainability into your procurement.